Australia–China relations: People's Republic of China

+In September 2021, Australia announced a new trilateral military security partnership with the US and UK for the Indo-Pacific region named AUKUS under which Australia would acquire conventionally-armed nuclear-powered submarines.
+Although China was not specifically mentioned in the news announcements, critics interpreted it as a major blow to the Australian-Chinese relationship, by firmly allying Australia with the US in military terms in the region.
+China was critical of the formation of AUKUS.

 Hong Kong

 Australia's ties to China include its relations with Hong Kong which date back to when both were under British rule.
 Although Hong Kong, as a special administrative area of China, cannot conduct its own foreign affairs, consular and economic representations exist.
 Australia maintains a consulate in Hong Kong, while Hong Kong maintains the Hong Kong Economic and Trade Office in Australia.

 Cultural relations

 Australia has been a haven for Chinese migrants for centuries who have, in the modern day, established themselves as a significant minority group in Australian society.

-There are now large numbers of Australian-born Chinese and Chinese-born migrants/Australian Citizens in the cities of Melbourne, Sydney, and Brisbane with small Chinese communities in regional centres, particularly in Victoria, and New South Wales.
+There are now large numbers of Australian-born Chinese and Chinese-born migrants/Australian Citizens in the cities of Melbourne, Sydney and Brisbane with small Chinese communities in regional centers, particularly in Victoria, and New South Wales.
 There are also Chinatowns in every Australian capital city, including Darwin and large, public Chinese New Year Celebrations in Melbourne and Sydney.
-The former Prime Minister, Kevin Rudd, also has strong connections with Chinese culture having studied Chinese at the Australian National University in Canberra.
-His daughter is married to a Chinese man, and Rudd also speaks fluent Mandarin.

 China has established many Confucius Institutes with Australia universities in major capital cities in Australia to foster better cultural ties.
 The Australian Confucius Institutes have become subject to controversy.

 Australians in China also had influence in the establishments of Australian rules football teams.